Parrots and ravens are among the world’s most talented talking bird species.

-Parrots and ravens are among the most talented talking bird species in the world.
-Both can talk by mimicking words and phrases, though ravens are only likely to do this if they’re in close contact with humans.
-This could be through living in zoos and wildlife centers that people frequently visit, for example.
+Both birds talk by mimicking words and phrases, although ravens are only likely to do so if they’re in close contact with humans.
+This could be through living in zoos and wildlife centers.

 Why Can Ravens and Parrots Talk?

-Both birds have a cerebellum and cortex.
-The cerebellum controls voluntary motor functions, while the cortex is responsible for:
+Both birds have a cerebellum and cortex; the cerebellum controls voluntary motor functions, while the cortex is responsible for the following:

-- Sensory information
+- Sensory information.

-- Talk like us
+- Talk like humans.

-- Mimic words, phrases, and sounds
+- Mimic words, phrases, and sounds.

-This fluid-filled organ is buried deep in their chests at the base of the trachea and is composed of two parts that parrots and ravens can change the shape of.
+This fluid-filled organ is buried deep in their chests at the base of the trachea and is composed of 2 parts that parrots and ravens can change the shape of.

 Are Ravens Related to Parrots?

-- Corvidae: ravens, crows, rooks, jackdaws, treepies, jays, magpies, choughs, and nutcrackers.
+- Corvidae: Ravens, crows, rooks, jackdaws, treepies, jays, magpies, choughs, and nutcrackers.

 Can Ravens Talk Like Parrots?

-Ravens aren’t commonly kept in captivity because of various laws, but ravens that spend a lot of time around humans – in zoos and wildlife centers, for example – can develop a repertoire of approximately 100 words or more.
+Ravens aren’t commonly kept in captivity due to various laws.
+Still, those that spend a lot of time around humans – in zoos and wildlife centers – can develop a repertoire of 100 words or more.

 As well as their impressive talking abilities, ravens have a talent for mimicking sounds, such as:

-- Animal calls
+- Animal calls.

-- Dog barks
+- Dog barks.

-- Car alarms
+- Car alarms.

-These aren’t the only sounds ravens make.
-They also produce deep, rasping calls when their nests are disturbed and short, shrill, repetitive calls when chasing predators away.
+Ravens also produce deep, rasping calls when their nests are disturbed and short, shrill, repetitive calls when chasing predators away.
 They also make the following noises:

-- Deep rasping calls
+- Deep rasping calls.

-- Rapid knocking noises
+- Rapid knocking noises.

-- Bill snapping
+- Bill snapping.

 While ravens talk well, their ability to produce varied sounds is more advanced.
-African grey parrots mimic up to 1,000 words, which is far more than any other bird species, including ravens.
+African grey parrots can mimic up to 1,000 words, more than any other bird species, including ravens.

-- Budgies: 1,000 words
+- Budgies: 1,000 words.

-- Amazon parrots: 300 words
+- Amazon parrots: 300 words.

-- Indian ring parakeets: 250 words
+- Indian ring parakeets: 250 words.

-- Cockatiels: 250 words
+- Cockatiels: 250 words.

 Are Ravens or Parrots Smarter?

-The only effective way to compare intelligence levels is to give parrots and ravens the same task to complete and observe and measure the results.
+The only effective way to compare intelligence levels is to give parrots and ravens the same task to complete and observe, measuring the results.

-- Pulling string tied to the food
+- Pulling string tied to the food.

-- Pushing the food off with a stick
+- Pushing the food off with a stick.

-- Knocking the food off by rolling a marble down a chute
+- Knocking the food off by rolling a marble down a chute.

 The study found that the corvids were slower to pick up the different solutions as they explored the plastic box more tentatively and used their beaks as tools.
-On the other hand, parrots discovered the solutions more quickly, but they were much more aggressive in their approach.
+On the other hand, parrots discovered the solutions more quickly, but they were more aggressive in their approach.

 According to the journal Science, ravens can pre-plan tasks and exert self-control, performing at least as well as great apes and small children.
-Ravens are also able to:
+Ravens are also able to do the following:

-- Imitate human speech
+- Imitate human speech.

-- Use hand gestures
+- Use hand gestures.

-- Show empathy towards each other
+- Show empathy toward each other.

-- Adapt to different environments
+- Adapt to different environments.

-- Live in teenage gangs
+- Live in teenage gangs.